-A jail guard misplaced a bunch of keys at this so-called high-security central prison, keeping inmates out of their barracks for two and a half hours more than prescribed.
-Dumb luck saved the authorities blushes, when a prisoner found the keys and returned them
+Jail guard misplaces a bunch of keys at 'high-security' central prison, keeping inmates out of their barracks for two and a half hours more than prescribed.
+A prisoner finds the keys and returns them!

 In an outrageous bungle-up at the noted Yerawada central prison, a jail guard lost the keys to the prisoners’ cells and barracks for a few hours on Monday.
 Slapping irony on to the injury, it was a prison inmate who saved face for the hangdog authorities, after happening upon the keys and returning them to the jailor.